Scans & Permissions Requests

 2,001 to 5,000 copies: $125

-All other uses will be reviewed on a case-by-case basis.
-These include, but are not limited to: Advertising, Journals, Electronic Publications, On-demand Publications, CD/DVD, Ephemera.
+All other uses will be determined on a case-by-case basis.
+These include, but are not limited to: Advertising, Commercial Exhibition, On-demand Publications, Ephemera.

-The following use cases are exempt from Boston Athenaeum permissions fees, but still incur imaging fees:
+The following use cases are exempt from Boston Athenaeum permission fees, but still incur imaging fees and require attribution:

 • Theses, dissertations, and other academic assignments that will not be published